The ELD Law

 While many larger motor carriers have been using ELDs for years, some smaller carriers and owner-operators say the devices are prohibitively expensive.

-The Federal Motor Carrier Safety Administration (FMCSA) estimated that the average annual cost of an ELD will be “$495 per truck, with a total range of $165 to $832 per truck on an annualized basis.”
+The Federal Motor Carrier Safety Administration (FMCSA) estimated that the average annual cost of an ELD at “$495 per truck, with a total range of $165 to $832 per truck on an annualized basis.”

 During the open comment period of the proposed law in 2014, some commenters disputed that analysis.

 But, many truckers have pointed out that the automatic tracking is a big time-saver for truckers.

-An ELD also provides an exact mileage count, which makes tax accounting easier and more accurate.
+An ELD also provides an exact mileage count.
+That should make tax accounting much easier, and more accurate.
 See how Fleet Owner explains electronic logging devices cost savings.

 During a week of trucker protests in Washington D.C. in October 2017, truck drivers—many with near-perfect safety records—said the ELDs are intrusive.

-Truckers expressed concern that the ELD monitoring turns over control to technology, and doesn’t leave room for them to make decisions based on their own schedule.
+Truckers expressed concern that the ELD monitoring turns over control to technology.
+They say it doesn’t leave room for them to make decisions based on their own schedule.